-HMS Tisiphone was an 8 gun Fireship built under contract for the Royal Navy by Henry Ladd at his shipyard on Beach Street, Dover.
-She was the lead ship of a class of 8 fireships.
+HMS Tisiphone was an 16 gun Fireship built under contract for the Royal Navy by Henry Ladd at his shipyard on Beach Street, Dover.
+She was the lead ship of a class of 9 fireships.
+The Tisiphone Class were notable for two reasons.
+Firstly, their fine lines and narrow hulls gave them a superb turn of speed.
+Secondly, they were the first ships built for the Royal Navy to have a main armament of carronades.

 A Fireship was, as it's name suggests, intended to be taken alongside a target enemy vessel, lashed to it and then set on fire.
 Alternatively, the fireship could be set on fire, then left to drift in amongst moored vessels in an enemy held harbour or anchorage.
 The fireship was the ultimate terror weapon in the age of wooden sailing ships.
 Not only was a wooden sailing ship built from cumbustible materials, but her hull was stuffed with all kinds of highly flammable substances.
 Aside from tons of gunpowder, the hull would also be stuffed with barrels of pitch (for waterproofing the hull), Stockholm tar (for protecting standing rigging from the elements), linseed oil based paint, tallow (animal fat based grease, used to lubricate pumps, capstans, gun carriages and later on, carronade slides).
 This is in addition to the miles of flammable hemp rope and thousands of square feet of canvas.
 In short, a wooden sailing ship was only minutes away from becoming an uncontrollable inferno all the time and sailors had plenty of reason to be terrified of fires aboard ships.

-Until they were expended, fireships made useful ships when used in the same role as a sloop-of-war, that is to scout for the fleet, patrolling and carrying dispatches.
+Until they were expended, fireships were used in the same role as a sloop-of-war, that is to scout for the fleet, patrolling and carrying dispatches.

 HMS Tisiphone was ordered from Henry Ladd's shipyard on Thursday 4th November 1778.
 Her keel was laid in March 1779 and the ship was launched, her hull complete, on Wednesday 9th May 1779.
 Up to the time she was launched, HMS Tisiphone cost the Admiralty £9,195,3s,9d.
 After launch, she was taken to the Royal Dockyard at Sheerness and was coppered and fitted out.
 This process lasted from 8th June to 5th September 1781.
 In the meantime, the ship commissioned under Commander John Stone on Friday 22nd June 1781.

-On Completion, HMS Tisiphone was a ship of 425 tons.
+On completion, HMS Tisiphone was a ship of 425 tons.
 She was 108'9" long on her main deck and 29'8" wide across her beam.
-She was armed with 8 12pdr long guns.
-She was manned by a crew of 55 officers, men and boys.
+She was armed with 14 18pdr carronades on her spar deck, with 2 6pdr long guns in her foremost gunports.
+She was manned by a crew of 121 officers, men and boys.
+This figure was reduced to 55 when the ship was to be used as a fireship.

 Lower deck plan